WHAT IS APPENZELLER?

 This hard cheese is made from the milk of Swiss Brown cows.
 It is then aged in a top secret herbal brine (it’s cloves, tarragon, juniper, rosemary, sage and white wine).
 Yeah, I just gave away their top secret recipe.
 I know I suck.
 While I’m at it here is KFC’s secret recipe and Coca Cola’s as well.
 Anyway, there are actually four different types of Appenzeller – Classic (aged four months), Surchoix (six months), Extra (over six months) and Organic.

 The Swiss really kick ass in the consistent quality levels of their raw milk cheeses and large wheel sizes (which influence the flavor of cheese as it ripens).
 Appenzeller doesn’t need the special cheese flipping cave machines that their larger cousins (Emmenthaler at two hundred pounds per wheel) require.
 Appenzeller is a washed rind cheese.
 But it isn’t overly pungent like their French cousins (yes Muenster d’Alsace we are talking about you).
+To buy some Appenzeller Classic click here!

 WHERE IS APPENZELLER MADE?